THU-FIB-RuiChen/THU-FIB-RuiChen/README.md

 - 👋 Hi, I’m @THU-FIB-RuiChen
-- 👀 I’m interested in Federated Learning and urban science.
+- 👀 I’m interested in Federated Learning and Urban Science.
 - 🌱 I’m currently learning the practical Federated Learning in daily life.
-- 💞️ I’m looking to collaborate on anybody interested in Federated Learning and distributing training.
+- 💞️ I’m looking to collaborate on anybody interested in Federated Learning and Distributing Training.
 - 📫 Email-address: 1652466254@qq.com

 <!---